sooyeonyi/sooyeonyi.github.io/_pages/research.md

 Ongoing Projects & Publication(s):
 1. Groundwater Level Forecasting Using Machine Learning: A Case Study of the Baekje Weir in Four Major Rivers Project, South Korea - [Publihsed](https://doi.org/10.1029/2022WR032779)
 2. Assessment of activating reservoir emergency storage in climate-change-fueled extreme drought – [Published](https://doi.org/10.3390/w14203242).
-3. Reservoir-basedfloodforecastingand warningusing machine learning and deep learning techniques – _Under review by Applied Water Science_.
+3. Reservoir-based flood forecasting and warning using machine learning and deep learning techniques – _Under the second round of review by Applied Water Science_.
 4. Development of a reservoir operation model determining the pre-release strategy for flood events – _Manuscript under preparation_.